 Massachusetts Democratic Rep. Jim McGovern said in November that he will permit federal lawmakers to debate and vote on marijuana-related amendments when he assumes control of the House Rules Committee in 2019.
 Representative McGovern replaces outgoing Rules Chair Pete Sessions (R-TX), who lost his re-election bid.
 Representative Sessions used his position as Chairman of the House Rules Committee to block House floor members from voting on over three-dozen marijuana-related amendments during his leadership tenure.
 “Unlike my predecessor, I’m not going to block amendments for marijuana,” McGovern said.
 “Citizens are passing ballot initiatives, legislatures are passing laws, and we need to respect that.
 Federal laws and statutes are way behind.”

-Over a dozen studies were published in 2018 finding that regulated marijuana access is associated with lower rates of opioid use, abuse, and mortality.
+Over a dozen peer-reviewed studies were published in 2018 finding that regulated marijuana access is associated with lower rates of opioid use, abuse, and mortality.
 Among patients enrolled in medical cannabis access programs, use of opioids frequently decreases or is eliminated altogether.

 The total number of persons arrested in the United States for violating marijuana laws rose for the second consecutive year, according to data released in September by the US Federal Bureau of Investigation.
 According to the FBI’s Uniform Crime Report, police made 659,700 arrests for marijuana-related violations in 2017.
 As in previous years, marijuana possession arrests were least likely to occur in the western region of the United States, where possessing the plant has largely been either legalized or decriminalized.
 By contrast, in Midwestern states, marijuana-related arrests comprised over 53 percent of all drug arrests.

 Regulators at the US Food and Drug Administration in June for the first time granted market approval to a plant-derived cannabis medicine, Epidiolex.
 The medicine contains a standardized formulation of plant-derived cannabidiol for the explicit treatment of two rare forms of severe epilepsy: Lennox-Gastaut syndrome and Dravet syndrome.
-In September, the US Drug Enforcement Administration classified Epidiolex to Schedule V — the lowest restriction classification available under federal law.
+In September, the US Drug Enforcement Administration classified Epidiolex to Schedule V — the lowest restriction categorization available under federal law.